Large deviations for the 3D dimer model: Patching

-We call the $U$ from Theorem~\ref{thm:halls matching 2} a \textit{counterexample to (the condition equivalent to) tileability} or just a \textit{counterexample}.
-In our context, $A$ and $B$ will always be sets of even and odd vertices in $\mathbb Z^3$, so for us a {\em counterexample} to tileability for $R \subset \m Z^3$ is any set $U$ that has more even than odd vertices, despite having only odd vertices on its {\em interior boundary}, which we define to be the set of $x \in U$ that are incident to some $y \in R \setminus U$.
+\termindex{Chapter 6!imbalance}\symindex{Chapter 6!imbalance}\termindex{Chapter 6!counterexample to tileability}We call the $U$ from Theorem~\ref{thm:halls matching 2} a \textit{counterexample to (the condition equivalent to) tileability} or just a \textit{counterexample}.
+In our context, $\mc A$ and $\mc B$ will always be sets of even and odd vertices in $\mathbb Z^3$, so for us a {\em counterexample} to tileability for $R \subset \m Z^3$ is any set $U$ that has more even than odd vertices, despite having only odd vertices on its {\em interior boundary}, which we define to be the set of $x \in U$ that are incident to some $y \in R \setminus U$.

 To show that a graph $R$ has a dimer tiling (a.k.a.\ a perfect matching), we check that it is balanced, and if it is, we have to show that there are no counterexamples.
 We call the excess flow of a counterexample its \textit{imbalance}, given by